Sausage and Chickpea Stew

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 Chickpeas, turkey Italian Sausage, and tomatoes are all great low-glycemic foods for the original South Beach Diet, but dried beans are a limited food for phase one.
-In a dish like this where there are other foods besides beans serving sizes can be a little bigger, but for Phase One I’d have a small serving of this with a big green salad on the side.
-This is too high in carbs for a low-carb diet plan.
+For Phase One I’d have a small serving of this with a big green salad on the side.
+This is too high in carbs for a low-carb diet plan, but you can make a lower-carb version by doubling the sausage and only using one can of chickpeas.

 Find More Recipes Like This One: